Getting organized could save you money

 Whether you're organizing your papers, your clothes, your pantry, or anything else in your house, you'll be glad you did.
 You'll know what you have and what you need.
 You'll know when to buy on sale, and where to look for the things you've already bought.
 You'll use coupons to save money on purchases, and you'll clean out the papers you don't need.
 Most importantly, if you invest a little time to set up your storage system, you'll end up saving yourself hours later on.
 And, as they say, time is money.

 Loralee Leavitt writes about science, children's activities, and ways to save money.
 She also creates science experiments for her website at CandyExperiments.com, which became easier after she organized her candy!
-Her book, Candy Experiments, will be published next January.
+Her book Candy Experiments can be purachased at Amazon.com.

 Take the Next Step: